flutter/website/src/docs/codelabs/index.md

 * [Basic Flutter layout concepts][]<br>
   Use DartPad in a browser (no downloads required!) to learn the basics of creating a Flutter layout.

-* [Building scrolling experiences in Flutter][] (workshop) [NEW]<br>
-  Start with an app that performs simple, straightforward scrolling and enhance it to create fancy and custom scrolling effects, using slivers.

 * [How to debug layout issues with the Flutter Inspector][]<br>
   Not an official codelab, but step-by-step instructions on